-4) Authors submitting clinical biomarker studies should address the above points in the cover letter, so that the Editor can assess and evaluate if the submitted manuscript fulfils the requirements for publication in Journal of Proteomics.
+4) Authors submitting clinical biomarker studies should address the above points in the cover letter, so that the Editor can assess and evaluate if the submitted manuscript fulfils the requirements for publication in EuPA Open Proteomics.

-Letters to the Editor: Letters to the Editor are intended to stimulate discussion and debate in areas of general concern and controversy in proteomics, and generally reflect the personal opinions of the author(s).
-They should be written in a continuous style and should normally not exceed two printed pages and contain no more than one figure or table.Page charges
+Correspondence: Correspondence (or) Letters to the Editor are intended to stimulate discussion and debate in areas of general concern and controversy in proteomics, and generally reflect the personal opinions of the author(s).
+They should be written in a continuous style and should normally not exceed two printed pages and contain no more than one figure or table.Data in Brief

 This title is fully open access and therefore funded not through library subscription payments but through author fees.
 If you would like your article to be published open access, but you genuinely cannot afford these fees, then individual waiver requests are considered on a case-by-case basis and may be granted in cases of genuine need.
 Priority for this waiver programme will be given to applications by authors from countries eligible for the Research4Life programme.
 See http://www.research4life.org/institutions.html.
-Note that in 2013 all charges will be waived as an introductory offer.
 Ethics in publishing

 For information on Ethics in publishing and Ethical guidelines for journal publication see http://www.elsevier.com/publishingethics and http://www.elsevier.com/journal-authors/ethics.